wontothree/wontothree.github.io/_posts/paperreview/2024-10-13-aggressive-driving-with-model-predictive-path-integral-control.md

 # 2. Stochastic Trajectory Optimization

-The key insight which allows for this is the use of a fundamental relationship between the information theoretic notions of free energy and relative entropyy (also know as KL-Divergence).
+The key insight which allows for this is the use of a fundamental relationship between the information theoretic notions of free energy and relative entropy (also know as KL-Divergence).

 ## A. Problem Formulation